 Garmin hopes to make stopping to ask for directions a thing of the past.
 The company manufactures navigation products that use Global Positioning System (GPS) technology to wirelessly deliver geographic location data through satellite communications.
 Its portable products incorporate electronic maps and navigational charts.
 Garmin also makes communications devices that combine cellular and GPS technology.
-Manufacturers such as Bombardier, Toyota, and Viking Yacht incorporate Garmin equipment into its products.
-The company sells its consumer products through retailers including Best Buy, Halfords, and Wal-Mart, as well as through distributors and independent dealers.
+Manufacturers such as Bombardier, Toyota, and Viking Yacht incorporate Garmin equipment into their products.
+The company sells its consumer products through retailers including Best Buy, Academy, and Wal-Mart, as well as through distributors and independent dealers.

 Garmin's automotive products bring in the most sales for the company, some 37% of revenue.
 If they're not driving, perhaps Garmin's customers are walking or running because its gear for fitness devices accounts for 24% of revenue.
 Products for the outdoors, aviation, marine markets bring in 15%, 14%, and 10% of revenue.